Art & Design (Fine Art)

 GCSE GRADE PROFILE

-Students wishing to study this subject will normally have gained grades from 9-4, with a recommendation of Grade 5 in Art and Design.
+Students who study Art must have achieved five GCSE grades from 9 – 4, with a recommendation of Grade 5 in Art and Design.